krishnaap/ccplot/README.md

-ccplot
+This is a GUI for ccplot
 ======

-ccplot is an open source command-line application for producing two-dimensinal plots of profile, layer and earth view data from CloudSat, CALIPSO and Aqua satellites.
+About ccplot: It is an open source command-line application for producing two-dimensinal plots of profile, layer and earth view data from CloudSat, CALIPSO and Aqua satellites.

+Thanks to @peterkuma, the creator of ccplot.

 The project is hosted at [ccplot.org](https://ccplot.org).